rout369/API_D/README.markdown

 - **No Data Displayed**: Ensure the backend URL and endpoints are correct in the configuration panel.
 Check the browser console for errors.
 - **CORS Issues**: Host the dashboard on a web server or configure the backend to allow cross-origin requests.
 - **Chart Not Rendering**: Verify that Chart.js is loaded correctly and the browser supports Canvas.

-## License
-This project is provided as-is for personal or educational use.
-No official license is specified.

 ## Acknowledgments
 - Built with [Font Awesome](https://fontawesome.com/) for icons.
 - Powered by [Chart.js](https://www.chartjs.org/) for data visualization.